neurodebian/neurodebian/sandbox/2012-02-08_comp_neurosci_ubuntu_live_usb.rst

 	:align: left
 	:target: http://creativecommons.org/licenses/by/3.0/

- Live Comp Neurosci Ubuntu USB Stick by Cengiz Gunay is licensed under a `Creative Commons Attribution 3.0 Unported License <http://creativecommons.org/licenses/by/3.0/>`_.
+ This Live Comp Neurosci Ubuntu USB Stick contains software from Ubuntu Linux, which is distributed with its own respective license.
+The distribution of this image with the added computational neuroscience tools is licensed by Cengiz Gunay under a `Creative Commons Attribution 3.0 Unported License <http://creativecommons.org/licenses/by/3.0/>`_.
+This means you can customize and redistribute this image as long as you say that you originally took it from here.